informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ```

 **Details:**
-Similar to the previous command, but will reuse the client with identifier from
+Similar to the previous command, this command will perform the connection
+open handshake protocol, but will reuse the client with identifier from
-option `--client-a` which is expected to exist on chain `<chain-a-id>`.
-The
+option `--client-a`.
+This client is expected to exist on chain `<chain-a-id>`.
+The target chain of this client is identified in the
-[client state][client-state] from this client will also provide the identifier
+[client state][client-state] (concretely, the target chain is represented under
-for the destination chain (this is the "chain_id" field from the client state).
+`chain_id` field of the client state), which provides the identifier for the
-On the destination chain, this command will establish the connection
+side `b` of the new connection.
+On the side `b` chain, this command will
-using the client with identifier from the option `--client-b`, which must
+establish the connection using the client with identifier from the option
-be verifying headers for the source chain `<chain-a-id>`.
+`--client-b`, which must be verifying headers for chain `<chain-a-id>`.

 ##### Create New Channel